 Amelia Island, with its 13 miles of beautiful beaches, pristine waters, and historic Southern charm, has long been beloved by visitors and residents alike.
 So gorgeous, you could say it's made for Instagram!
 Now's your chance to share your best Amelia Island photos with everyone and we've made it super easy for you.
-Here are ten of our more photographed "instaspots" on the island taken by our some of our favorite visitors.
+Here are eleven of our more photographed "instaspots" on the island taken by our some of our favorite visitors.
 Visit.
 Snap.
 Post!

 Use #LoveAmelia when posting to make sure we see it and don't forget to follow our Visit Amelia Island Instagram